Independent Appeals

 • Lay members – people without personal experience of the management or the provision of education

-• People with experience of education in the area
+• People with experience of education in the area.

 The panel has an independent clerk who does not play a part in the decision making process but is there to support the panel and keep records.
+To ensure fairness, certain procedures will be followed.

 Who may attend?